-Apple's annual Worldwide Developers Conference (WWDC) is always accompanied by a long list of updates and previews, and this year is no different.
-Along with new iPad Pros, a new iMac Pro, and the HomePod smart speaker Apple also announced iOS 11, which promises to bring a lot of new features to iPhones, iPads, and iPods.
+Apple’s annual Worldwide Developers Conference (WWDC) is always accompanied by a long list of updates and previews, and 2017 was no different.
+Along with new iPad Pros, a new iMac Pro, and the HomePod smart speaker Apple also announced iOS 11, which brought a lot of new features to iPhones, iPads, and iPods.

-And it needs to—Apple has been under the gun to make more massive leaps like it did with the older iPhone and iOS versions.
+Apple has been under the gun to make more massive leaps like it did with the older iPhone and iOS versions, but opinions on whether it did so with iOS 11 have varied.
 Many fans are getting restless, and the Google side of the fence keeps looking fresher and more exciting.
+Is iOS 11 enough to keep Apple fans feeling comfortable with their mobile OS of choice?

-TechRepublic's smart person's guide about iOS 11 is a quick introduction to the latest version of Apple's mobile operating system, as well as a "living" resource that will be updated periodically as it evolves through updates and alongside new devices.
+TechRepublic’s cheat sheet about iOS 11 is a quick introduction to the latest version of Apple’s mobile operating system, as well as a “living” resource that will be updated periodically as it evolves.

-- What is iOS 11? iOS 11 is the newest iteration of Apple's mobile operating system; it powers iPhones and iPads, and iPods. iOS 11 is bringing a host of changes to those devices on the front end and back end.
+- What is Apple iOS 11? iOS 11 is the newest iteration of Apple’s mobile operating system; it powers iPhones and iPads, and iPods. iOS 11 brings a host of changes to those devices on the front end and back end.
 Apple consumers and developers will notice big differences from previous versions of iOS.

-iOS 11, just announced at WWDC 2017, is the newest version of Apple's mobile operating system.
-There are a lot of changes coming in this version of iOS that are sure to excite users and developers alike.
+iOS 11 is the current version of Apple’s mobile operating system for iPhone and iPad.
+It has brought a lot of changes to iOS that are sure to excite users and developers alike.

-Users will notice new voices for Siri, content recommendations based on your search history, person-to-person Apple Pay in iMessage, a revamped Control Panel, editable live photos, a redesigned App Store, and lots more.
+Users will notice new voices for Siri, content recommendations based on search history, peer-to-peer payments via Apple Pay in iMessage, a revamped Control Center, editable live photos, a redesigned App Store, and lots more.

 Developers will be able to use new APIs and kits to develop augmented reality apps, add natural language learning functions (Natural Language API), perform advanced image recognition tasks (Vision API), build third-party apps that interface with Apple Music (MusicKit), and give Siri support to third-party apps (SiriKit).

-There are simply too many features to thoroughly cover here—check out CNET's iOS 11 preview for a good rundown of all the new features.
+There are simply too many features to thoroughly cover here–check out CNET’s good rundown the new features in iOS 11.

 - Gallery: Everything iOS 11 from Apple’s WWDC 2017 keynote (TechRepublic)